sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

   <tr><td><i>Action</i></td><td>&lt;Action&gt;</td><td>value1<br></td><td>value1</td><td>value1</td><td>value2</td></tr>
 </table>

-We add another condition to the example above.
+Let us know go back to the *Phone Subscription* example, and add another condition to it:

-A loyal costumer receives the same discount as a costumer who chooses the auto-renewal option.
+> A loyal costumer receives the same discount as a
+> costumer who chooses the auto-renewal option.
-However, a costumer only gets the discount from one of the two.
+> However, a costumer only gets the discount from one of the two.

 The new decision table is below:

 <table>
   <tr><th></th><th></th><th colspan="6">Variants</th></tr>
   <tr><td rowspan="3"><br><i>Conditions</i></td>